SecurityBrewery/catalyst-docs/src/pages/features.md

     </a>
 </center>

-### Ticket Types

-Templates define the custom information for tickets.
-The core information for tickets like title, creation date or closing status is kept quite minimal and other information like criticality, description or MITRE ATT&CK information can be added individually.

-### Timelines

-Timelines are used to document the progress of an investigation.
-They can be used to document the steps taken during an investigation, the findings or the results of the investigation.

 ### Tasks

 Tasks are the smallest unit of work in Catalyst.
 They can be assigned to users and have a status.